 They say spice bush swallowtail butterflies are not common for this area.
 Like the giant swallowtail butterfly, it is implied that this area is out of range and that these species of butterflies are more for the far south Ontario (Lake Erie) area.
 The reality is that they are not common here because their larval plants are rare in our landscape.
 Therefore, plant and they will come.

 Actually, we cheated a bit.
-Our friend, Harry, raises caterpillars and we got several spice bush caterpillars to inoculate our area.
+Our friend gave us several spice bush caterpillars to inoculate our area.
 This was 3 years ago, and now this is the year the planting and patience is rewarded.
 We can’t wait to get invaded by caterpillars – how wonderful.